OuliXie/Strep_MGE_pipeline/README.md

 - Extracts fasta and gff of all accessory segments from each genome
 - Post-processing script provided to summarise MGEs to user-specified insertion sites

+## Update 21 July 2025

+- Added ICE-associated recombinase pHMM PF06782 (from Ambroset et al. https://doi.org/10.3389/fmicb.2015.01483)
+- Added IS30 pHMMs from ISEScan
+- The above recombinases are available with the `-e` flag in the `mge_hmmsearch.sh` script
+- Updated scripts to work with Panaroo v1.5.2

 ## Usage

 Should first construct pangenome using Panaroo and analyse pangenome gene synteny using Corekaburra.
+Please run Panaroo with `-a pan` to generate a pangenome alignment (required for this pipeline).
 Gffs used in Corekaburra and this pipeline should be updated after running Panaroo to correct for filtered and refound genes (https://gtonkinhill.github.io/panaroo/#/post/output_gffs).

 Classification of accessory segments will be influenced by the diversity of genomes used to build the pangenome. e.g., if all isolates are from a closely related outbreak, a universally present prophage will be classified as core and will be missed by this pipeline.
 Detection of IS may also be influenced by parameters used to construct pangenome.
 For example, Panaroo in `--clean-mode strict` will tend to remove IS annotations at the end of contigs and may result in underestimation of IS elements (particularly for SDSE).
 Should run Panaroo with `-a pan` to output alignment of all genes.